accordproject/concerto-docs/docs/why.md

 ## What is a Domain Model?

 A [domain model](https://en.wikipedia.org/wiki/Domain_model) is a system of abstractions that describes selected aspects of a sphere of knowledge, influence or activity (a domain).
 The model can then be used to solve problems related to that domain.
-The domain model is a representation of meaningful real-world concepts pertinent to the domain that need to be modeled in software.
+The domain model is a representation of meaningful real-world Concepts pertinent to the domain that need to be modeled in software.

-The concepts include the data involved in the business and rules the business uses in relation to that data.
+The Concepts include the data involved in the business and rules the business uses in relation to that data.
 A domain model leverages natural language of the domain.

 ## Types of Models